nelisa-dludla/emoji-riddle/README.md

 ---

-Thanks for checking out **Emoji Riddle**!
-Keep an eye out for updates, and get ready to test your emoji skills soon! 🎉
+Thanks for checking out Emoji Riddle!
+Dive in and start guessing – can you solve them all? 🎉